A Space for curious minds who believe life keeps expanding.

 The Treasury revealed itself slowly through the narrowing gorge — rose-red stone glowing in the sun.

 For a moment, everything else fell away.
-The noise, the hawkers, the camels — all of it blurred.
-I felt very small.
-And very still.
+The noise, the tourists, the camels, even the hawkers all faded into the background.

-The entrance to the Monastery wasn’t as dramatic as that of the Treasury.
-But equally beautiful and magnificent in its stillness.
+The entrance to the Monastery was not dramatic in its reveal, but it was magnificent in its stillness.
 Fewer people.
 More quiet.

 Petra is more than just The Treasury.
 What surprised me most was the scale.
 Only around 25% of Petra has been uncovered.
 The rest remains hidden beneath the desert and time.
 The intelligence of Nabataeans is applauded.
 This ancient city and its rich history is well hidden.
 It was so well hidden that it was “lost’ for thousands of years.